 In addition to the Freeman debacle, a third Bucs player was recently diagnosed with MRSA.
 Tampa Bay previously placed kicker Lawrence Tynes on the non-football injury list instead of injured reserve to avoid admitting he acquired the infection at the Bucs’ facility, and possibly elude any financial liability.
 Tynes’ wife eventually blasted the organization on Twitter.

-Meanwhile, Tampa Bay remains winless this season after losing Sunday to the Philadelphia Eagles, 31-20.
-The 0-5 mark is perhaps the biggest knock against Schiano right now.
+Meanwhile, Tampa Bay is winless entering Sunday’s game against the Philadelphia Eagles, which is the biggest knock against Schiano right now.